StinoBytes/mediastack/README.md

 # 3. Remove old images of this container stack
 docker image prune -f --filter "label=mediastack"
 ```

+Or you can run the `update_containers.sh` script for a more automatic approach.

+> [!TIP]
+> If you run the `update_containers.sh` script through a cron job (for example weekly), you don't have to worry about updating yourself and always have the latest versions.<br>More info about cron jobs: https://www.geeksforgeeks.org/linux-unix/crontab-in-linux-with-examples/

 To stop the containers: